Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Conclusion

 \section{Conclusion}

-The problem of joint allocation of uplink powers and network computational resources subject to latency constraints in a MEC-enabled CF-mMIMO system was considered in this paper, with the aim of minimizing the total uplink power consumption {and simultaneously maximizing the per-user SE throughout the network, in order to provide an excellent balance between transmit power saving and effective offloading latency.} For efficiently solving such a challenging non-convex problem, an SCA algorithm and two approaches to priory assess the optimization problem feasibility were proposed. {A detailed performance comparison between the proposed MEC-enabled CF-mMIMO architecture, its cellular and distributed network-centric counterparts was also provided, showing that CF-mMIMO is more suitable and flexible to support MEC applications than other network architectures.
-Numerical results also revealed the effectiveness of the proposed resource allocation strategy under different AP selection strategies, able to simultaneously guarantee to the users low offloading latency, fairness and significant transmit power saving by distributing the computational workload over multiple MEC servers.}
+The problem of jointly allocating the uplink powers and network computational resources subject to latency constraints in a MEC-enabled CF-mMIMO system was considered in this paper, with the aim of minimizing the total transmit power and simultaneously maximizing the uplink sum SE, and thereby providing an excellent trade-off between user power consumption and effective offloading latency.
+For efficiently solving such a non-convex problem, a framework based on alternating optimization and successive convex approximation along with an alternative low-complexity heuristic approach were proposed.
+A detailed performance comparison between the proposed MEC-enabled CF-mMIMO architecture, its co-located and small-cell counterparts was also provided.
+Simulation results revealed that CF-mMIMO provides far superior computation offloading efficiency than other network architectures, and constitutes a promising candidate to suitably and flexibly support MEC applications.
+The proposed joint resource allocation strategy is effective in simultaneously guaranteeing to the users low offloading latency, fairness and significant transmit power saving by distributing the computational workload over multiple MEC servers.
+Devising a low-complexity JPCA algorithm based on learning~\cite{Guo2022,Tang2023} and/or non-convex optimization (e.g., \textit{differential evolution}~\cite{Yu2022}) is an appealing research direction for future works, as well as extending this study to a partial computational offloading model.